-Error Solution: This can result from mismatched phase 2 security association.
-Please verify that the third party VPN peer share identical phase 2 parameters, and the following requirements are met:
+Error Solution: This can result from a mismatched phase 2 security association.
+Please verify that the third party VPN peer shares identical phase 2 parameters, and the following requirements are met:

 Error Solution: This can result from mismatched subnets in the IPsec tunnel definitions, typically a mismatched subnet mask.
 Check to be sure that the local and remote subnets match up on each side of the VPN tunnel.

-Note: This error can come up when attempting to establish a VPN tunnel with Microsoft Azure.
-For more information, refer to the note on this article regarding Microsoft Azure Troubleshooting.
+This error can come up when attempting to establish a VPN tunnel with Microsoft Azure.
+For more information, refer to the section in this article regarding Microsoft Azure Troubleshooting.

-Error Description: The MX only supports site-to-site VPN using IKEv1.
-If IKEv2 is configured on the remote end, the message "invalid flag 0x08" may be seen in the event log.
+Error Description: The MX supports site-to-site VPN using IKEv1 and IKEv2 (IKEv2 supported on MX appliances running firmware 15.12 or higher).
+If the IKE versions do not match what is configured on each end, the message "invalid flag 0x08" may be seen in the event log.